una/una.github.io/_posts/blog/2017-12-04-productivity.md

 layout: post
 title: "I'm Useless Without a To-Do List"
 permalink: /productivity-2017/
-date: '2017-09-26'
+date: '2017-12-04'
 comments: true
 tags:
 - productivity
 - todo
 - list
 - bullet journal
-subtitle: "TBD"
+subtitle: "It's hard to stay on task and productive — especially when we've got so much going on in our lives.
+This post details how I maintain a TODO list system to accomplish just that."
 ---

-This post was originally written for [The Human in the Machine](#)
+This post was originally written for [The Human in the Machine](https://superyesmore.com/publication/the-human-in-the-machine-a4064599cde2cb3397239e8d72219f48)

 As someone who has a **lot** going on, is often (unfortunately) absent-minded, and has 1000 ideas at a time rolling around in my head, productivity is something I need to actively focus on and keep myself accountable to in order to get anything done.